thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'Click on the "pencil" icon next to the name of the device you want to edit;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/custom-action-with-html-template-16-pe.png
         title: 'After clicking the action button, the device editing window will open.
-Make the necessary changes and click "Save".'
+Make the necessary changes and click "Save";'
+    2:
+        image: /images/user-guide/ui/widgets/actions/guide/custom-action-with-html-template-17-pe.png
+        title: 'Changes have been made.'

 open-url-1:
     0: